Juce-Assets/.github/profile/README.md

 ## Welcome to Juce Assets👋

-Juce Assets is a set of utilities made to increase development speed of Unity Games.
+Juce Assets is a set of utilities made to increase development speed of Unity games.